timoteosoutello/dev-spring-data-rest/README.md

 1.3-) Installing database

-Depends on what to be used, need to change the pom dependency and other datasource parameters
+Depends on what to be used, need to change the pom dependency and other datasource parameters like below:

 spring.datasource.url=jdbc:
 spring.datasource.driver-class-name=

+PS: Currently is using H2 memory database

 ## Running the App